DataDog/hiring-engineers/answers.md

 # 5. Final Question
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

+1. Connect Datadog with Mobile Health apps (Track running, steps walked, meditation duration during the day, etc)
+2. Use Datadog Metrics for Professional Sports
+    a.